 A brief overview of its title subject, with links to some agrotourism farms in various parts of Greece.

-This is the online, downloadable version of the beautifully illustrated Agrotourism Guide for Crete, which discusses forests, mountains, caves, waterfalls, wetlands, flora, fauna, canyons, hikes, ecological organizations and museums, monumental trees including ancient olive trees, and opportunities to participate in traditional cooking, harvesting, and agricultural production activities.
+This is the online, downloadable version of the beautifully illustrated agrotourism overview for Crete, which discusses forests, mountains, caves, waterfalls, wetlands, flora, fauna, canyons, hikes, ecological organizations and museums, monumental trees including ancient olive trees, and opportunities to participate in traditional cooking, harvesting, and agricultural production activities.

 Rather than focusing on Santorini's incredible beaches and views, this article offers suggestions for those interested in the fine food and drink of the island--not only where to eat and drink, but also what to try.
 For many more details about all aspects of Santorini, see also Exploring Greece.
 (August 4, 2017)